solui/solui/packages/docs/Specification/Overview/README.md

 **aboutUrl** _(optional)_

-If set then the _About this app_ item will show in the menu, linking to this URL:
+If set then the _About this app_ item will show in the bottom nav bar, linking to this URL:

 ![About app](../../images/AboutApp.png)